Chronic inflammation is linked to a number of serious diseases and health problems from various cancers, to autoimmune disorders, even Alzheimer’s .

 - Peel ginger and remove the cores, stems, and seeds from the apple, pear, and pineapple

-- Add spinach and almond milk to the blender and blend until well combined
+- Add spinach and coconut water to the blender and blend until well combined

 - Add the remaining ingredients and blend to desired consistency